Top 10 Questions About Solar Panels

 What Is the Degradation Rate?

 According to a study done by the National Renewable Energy Laboratory, on average, a solar panel will suffer a .5% loss of efficiency every year.
 That means even after the typical 25-year warranty expires, the solar panel system should still be performing at around 80-90% of original efficiency levels.
 Compared with rising energy costs exceeding .5% increased year-over-year, the degradation rate won’t affect homeowners’ abilities to save.

 Breaking Down Panel Type Lifespans

 Still, different types and brands of solar panels will hold efficiency levels at different rates.
-Solar manufacturing company, SunPower (offered by Semper Solaris) offers the most durable, high-efficiency panels available on the market.
+Our Made in America solar panels offer the most durable, high-efficiency panels available on the market.
 Thanks to copper-backed panels, their warranty backs an 8% power decline over the average 25-year period compared to the conventional solar panel that sees around 19% power decline.

 Here is a comparison of solar panel types: